dancer1325/rxjs/apps/rxjs.dev/content/guide/subject.md

 <span class="informal">A multicasted Observable uses a Subject under the hood to make multiple Observers see the same Observable execution.</span>

-Under the hood, this is how the `multicast` operator works: Observers subscribe to an underlying Subject, and the Subject subscribes to the source Observable.
-The following example is similar to the previous example which used `observable.subscribe(subject)`:
+Under the hood, this is how the `multicast` operator works: Observers subscribe to an underlying Subject, and the Subject subscribes to the source Observable
+* The following example is similar to the previous example which used `observable.subscribe(subject)`:

 ```ts
 import { from, Subject, multicast } from 'rxjs';